Win-Win-Win for Cambodia

 Director, Textile and Garment Industry, IndustriALL Global Union

-The following brands have each signed individual legally-binding agreements to support collectively bargained wages in Cambodia.
+The following brands have each signed individual legally-binding agreements to support collectively bargained wages in Cambodia

 • Asos